-Function value A logical mask which is true if x is local to the current process psb_local_index x Integer indices.
+Function value A logical mask which is true if x is local to the current process psb_local_index

 1. This routine returns a .true. value for an index that is local to the current process, including the halo indices

 '''

 call psb_local_index(y, x, desc_a, info)

 '''